 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

-hole was part of the amazing 1962 escape
+hole was part of the famous 1962 escape

-After vising the solitary confinement cells, library, guards’ rooms, and warden’s office, you’ll walk outside.
+After visiting the solitary confinement cells, library, guards’ rooms, and warden’s office, you’ll walk outside.
 This is a great place to pause the narration and take some pictures of San Francisco and the Bay.
-We were lucky to have a particularly clear day with minimal fog.
+We were lucky to have a particularly clear evening with minimal fog.

 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

-there are gardens throughout the island & the island is home to several water birds
+there are gardens throughout the island, and the island is home to several water birds

 View of San Francisco from the island